AliNikseresht/Security-Capability/README.md

 ---

-This document offers an updated overview of my setup and features for the Raika Comment Application.
+This document offers an updated overview of my setup and features for the Comment Application.
 For more detailed information on component usage and development practices, individual component files and the React documentation can be consulted.